Gender Affirming Therapy

 - Find new ways of expressing intimacy together

 - Navigate the intersectionality of race, culture, ability, gender, gender expression, sexuality and relationship diversity

 Do I need to see a therapist before I can take the medical steps I may want?

 It depends.
-Some physicians require a letter from a therapist before they will prescribe hormones or perform any surgeries, while some physicians follow the “informed consent model”.
+Some physicians require a letter from a therapist before they will perform certain medical interventions, while some physicians follow the “informed consent model”.
 Informed consent means that after appropriate education and advisement about the treatment in question, the ultimate decision regarding treatment choices rests with the patient and/or parent if the patient is a minor.
 With informed consent, a letter from a therapist is not needed for some procedures.
 You make your own health decisions.
 If you are seeking insurance coverage for surgery, most insurance panels do require a letter(s) from a therapist and/or a physician recommending that the surgical procedure is necessary for your well-being.
 If you are uncertain if a physician in your area follows the informed consent model of treatment, ask the office staff if a letter is needed for the medical procedure which you are seeking consultation about.
 I believe in the informed consent model and therefore, I do not require lengthy treatment with me before I will provide a letter of support for medical interventions you are seeking with a physician.
 YOU make your own medical decisions, and I am here to support you in getting access to the services you desire.

 When do I know if I need to see a therapist?

 If you are questioning, exploring or affirmed in your gender and want a specialist to help guide you toward resources and your true expression of yourself, a gender affirming therapist can assist you.
 Parents may also seek guidance from a therapist in order to better understand their child, connect with other parents and address their concerns and questions.

 1. What does it mean to be transgender, gender expansive, non-binary, gender fluid or any other identity that my child shares with me?